 As is the case when renting a car almost anywhere in the world, you are responsible for fuel costs when renting in Canada which means returning your rental car to the agency with a full fuel tank or at least what they gave you the vehicle at.

-These days, agencies will be happy to fill up the vehicle themselves on its return, but it will generally cost you more than visiting a gas station yourself.
+Agencies will be happy to fill up the vehicle themselves on its return, but it will generally cost you more than visiting a gas station yourself.
 There are always gas stations near the airport that you can fill up at before you return the car.
-Don’t be surprised by the cost of gas either, it’s a bit more than in the US at $1.34 (CAD) per LITER (not gallon).
+Don’t be surprised by the cost of gas either, it’s always a bit more than in the US and is measured per LITER (not gallon).
 Prices vary between provinces.

 If you decide to pick up your rental car in Canada at one location and return it to another, just be aware that this is another way rental agencies have of adding to the overall price.
 Even if the locations are in the same city, if they are not the exact same location you will be charged a one way rental fee.